Online Betting Sites In Iowa

 With Iowa sports betting 2019 was a very significant year, in that it was the year that online sports betting became legal.
 Because of that legalization, new account registration is underway for those who wish to take advantage of this method of wagering.

-Mobile sports betting is now available in Iowa for those players who have opened their betting accounts at physical locations at the state licensed brick and mortar casinos.
+Mobile sports betting is now available in Iowa for those players who have opened their betting accounts at physical locations at the state-licensed brick and mortar casinos (since January 1, 2021 this can be done online-only also).
 Several betting apps are available and all provide betting to both Android and iOS users.

 Online betting in Iowa is regulated by the Iowa Racing and Gaming Commission, which is not doing any regulatory work on online casino and poker action but is involved with the sports betting there.
 This is good news for sports bettors, who can expect regulatory peace of mind.